vincentgiorgio/vincentgiorgio/README.md

 Automation Engineer ⚙ and Data Analyst 📈
 ------------------------------------

 I've been learning to code for 8 years through undergraduate coursework as well as self lead projects.
-I'm switching careers from Automation Engineering to Data Analytics since I feel more fulfillment drawing actionable instights from data rather than building systems to gather data.
+I feel fulfillment from building systems to gather data as well as using data to produce actionable instights.

 *   🌍  I'm based in New Jersey / Philadelphia
 *   ✉️  You can contact me at [vincelopinto@gmail.com](mailto:vincelopinto@gmail.com)